List of Wallace & Gromit characters: Mikey

 Mikey is a mouse.
 He is very happy and hungry.
-Mikey's noise squeak-squeak.
+Mikey's noise is squeak-squeak.

 Otus

-Otus the owlet enjoys helping and looks up to Osbourne.
-He can typically be found reading and is very sensitive, sometimes copying his father Osbourne.
-Otus is commonly confused as being female due to his feminine voice and pink and purple feathers.
-Otus's noise is too-hoo.
+Otus the owlet enjoys helping and looks up to his father, Osbourne.
+He can typically be found reading and is very sensitive, sometimes copying Osbourne.
+Otus is commonly mistaken for a female due to his feminine voice and pink and purple feathers.
+Otus' noise is too-hoo.

 Finlay

 Finlay is an excitable fox pup, full of energy, whose noise is yip-yap.

 Bumpy

 Bumpy is a green caterpillar, who is not part of the class but has many background appearances in the show.
 Bumpy makes a soft purring noise.

 Introduced in Shaun the Sheep Movie

 Slip

 Slip is introduced in Shaun the Sheep Movie.
 She may not be the prettiest pooch on the block, but Slip is simply adorable.
-With her goofy teeth and gentle nature, Slip only has to bat her long eyelashes to make a new friend, and it is not long before Shaun falls under her spell.
-At the end, she is adopted by a bus driver.
+With her goofy teeth and helpful, gentle nature, Slip only has to bat her long eyelashes to make a new friend, and it is not long before Shaun falls under her spell.
+At the end, she is adopted by a bus driver with similar dental abnormalities.